GOD'S GUIDING HAND

 If some direction in life is vitally important to us, even

 may be ignorant of it, God can prevent

 us from heading away from it!
 Of course, on the other hand, he can also open the way

 to a life direction in a fashion that cannot be closed.
 Christians refer

-to this guiding power of God in life as “opening and closing doors”.
+to this particular guiding power of God in life as “opening and closing doors”.
 A simple example from the Christian Old Testament (pre Jesus bits):

 In his heart a man plans his course,

 Testament (the Jesus bits):